coolhead/flint-docs/04.connectors/03.service_desk/01.jira_service_desk/docs.md

 With this document guide you will be able to work with and use a Jira Connector.While you start configuring the connector, this document will guide you through Jira Connector request and response parameters.

-## Jira Service Desk Features

-With JIRA Service Desk, we’ve gone beyond the powerful JIRA platform and added service desk-specific capabilities such as :

-+ Allows you to perform "RESTful" operations.
-+ Jira service desk is easy to use and powerfull manage engine.
-+ Simple to use
-+ Intuitive Interface
-+ Powerfull SLAs
-+ Real time report
-+ Custome team queues

 ## Design Aspects
 Perform all standard application operations like Create , Add comment, Update Comment ,Delete, Resolve , Add worklog and Notify to issue operations available through the Jira connector.
 Some of them are listed below: